bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 1. Optimization for efficiency and scalability
 1. A more complicated method of selecting a good candidate node such as incorporating manual forced prototype creation, which would perform better but take research to find the optimal method
 1. Optimization of the default time interval into a specific, best general default which would have to be researched
+1. Bad snapshot rollbacks since it will be hard to generically determine when a snapshot is bad currently

 ## Proposal